pierwill/OpenChicago/guide/punctuation.rst

      "Who is this?"

+#.
 Indirect questions should not be followed by a question mark.

      The prompt will ask whether the user wants FAT32 or ExFAT.

 Colon
 -----

-#. the colon is used to mark a discontinuity of grammatical construction greater than that indicated by the semicolon and less than that indicated by the period.
+#.
+The colon is used to mark a discontinuity of grammatical construction greater than that indicated by the semicolon and less than that indicated by the period.
 It is commonly used (i) to emphasize a close connection in thought between two clauses each of which forms a complete sentence, and which might with grammatical propriety be separated by a period; (2) to separate a clause which is grammatically complete from a second which contains an illustration or amplification of its meaning.

      "The fear of death is universal: even the lowest animals instinctively shrink from annihilation."